 A0..A3 = 4 analog inputs

-OUT = analogue output (unused)
+OUT = analog output (unused)

 sudo apt-get install build-essential